Superdeterminism Without Conspiracy: Introduction

 \section{Introduction}

-A deterministic hidden-variable model of physical theory is said to be superdeterministic if the so-called Measurement Independence assumption (sometimes referred to as the Statistical Independence assumption or the $\lambda$-independence assumption), \be \rho(\lambda | xy)=\rho(\lambda) \ee is violated \cite{Hall:2010} \cite{Scarani:2019} \cite{Chen:2020} \cite{HossenfelderPalmer} \cite{tHooft:2015b}.
-Here $\rho$ is a probability density on a set of hidden variables $\lambda$, and $x$ and $y$ $\in \{0,1\}$ denote experimentally chosen measurement settings - for concreteness, we suppose these are nominally accurate polariser orientations.
+A deterministic hidden-variable model is said to be superdeterministic - not a word the author would have chosen - if the so-called Measurement Independence assumption (sometimes referred to as the Statistical Independence assumption or the $\lambda$-independence assumption), \be \rho(\lambda | xy)=\rho(\lambda) \ee is violated \cite{Hall:2010} \cite{Scarani:2019} \cite{Chen:2020} \cite{HossenfelderPalmer} \cite{tHooft:2015b}.
+Here $\rho$ is a probability density on a set of hidden variables $\lambda$, and $x$ and $y$ $\in \{0,1\}$ denote experimentally chosen measurement settings - for concreteness, nominally accurate polariser orientations.
 Without (\ref{statind}), it is impossible to show that model satisfies the CHSH version of Bell's inequality \be |C(x=0, y=0)-C(x=0, y=1)+C(x=1, y=0)+C(x=1, y=1)| \le 2 \ee where $C$ denotes a correlation on Bell-experiment measurement outcomes over an ensemble of particle pairs prepared in the singlet state.